MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/deploying_a_driver_to_a_test_computer.md

 ---
 ms.assetid: 328404BD-E888-4AAA-AA24-B57FD01E9E54
-title: 'Deploying a Driver to a Test Computer'
+title: Deploying a Driver to a Test Computer
-description: 'Taking advantage of the Visual Studio development environment, the WDK provides a test feature that enables you to build, deploy, and debug a driver on a test computer.'
+description: Taking advantage of the Visual Studio development environment, the WDK provides a test feature that enables you to build, deploy, and debug a driver on a test computer.
 ---

 # Deploying a Driver to a Test Computer